Corde della mia chitarra: Conception

 "Corde della mia chitarra" was composed by Mario Ruccione with Italian lyrics by Giuseppe Fiorelli.
 With guitar accompaniment and with a vocal ranging between light and classical opera styles, the song is a ballad in the chanson style as well as the opera tones popular in Italy and Europe in the 1950s.
 The singer sings of his mixed feelings at seeing a former lover and realising that she is no longer interested in him.
 He asks the strings of his guitar to play for him alone, since she has no interest in their music anymore.

 Sanremo

 On 7–9 February 1957, "Corde della mia chitarra" competed in the 7th edition of the Sanremo Music Festival performed by both Nunzio Gallo and Claudio Villa, and winning the competition.
-As the festival was used by Radiotelevisione italiana (RAI) to select its song and performer for the of the Eurovision Song Contest, the song became the for the contest.
-An experts jury appointed Gallo as the performer for Eurovision.
+As the festival was used by Radiotelevisione italiana (RAI) to select its song and performer for the of the Eurovision Song Contest, the song became the for the contest, with Gallo chosen as the performer.